benkobalog/presentation1/docker.md

 * Data created after a container has been launched will be lost if the container is deleted
 * Persisted data should be stored elsewhere - DB, S3, volumes etc.
-* Containers should be "stateless"
+* Containers should be able to continue computations where the previous killed instance left off
 * "Starting data" is not visible from the host OS.
 (But you can copy it with _docker cp_)

 ## Network

 * Outgoing traffic has the same limitations as the host machine
+* Containers connect to a virtual network
-* Incoming traffic is closed by default
+    * There's a default network
-    * all ports are closed
+    * You can create new ones and connect containers to them
+    * Containers within the same virtual network can see each other
-    * ports can be opened with -p switch
+    * If you want to map ports to the host machine's IP you can use the -p switch
-* Containers can have separate IP addresses